18F/handbook/_pages/hiring-and-jobs/promotions.md

 Instead, the organization identifies a need for a higher level position due to the type of work that must be accomplished and can choose to fill that need through multiple recruitment or staffing methods, including the Merit Promotion process.

-> “One avenue of recruitment is through GSA’s merit staffing process.
-GSA’s Merit Promotion Plan contains the requirements for filling vacancies through internal competition, i.e., filling from existing GSA and other eligible staff (i.e. federal employees in other agencies).
-Merit promotion procedures provide a fair and systematic means of identifying, considering, and selecting GSA and other eligible candidates for promotions and career opportunities based on the Merit Principles.”
+> "One avenue of recruitment is through GSA's merit staffing process.
+GSA's Merit Promotion Plan contains the requirements for filling vacancies through internal competition, i.e., filling from existing GSA and other eligible staff (i.e. federal employees in other agencies).
+Merit promotion procedures provide a fair and systematic means of identifying, considering, and selecting GSA and other eligible candidates for promotions and career opportunities based on the Merit Principles."

 As you can see from the above excerpt from GSA’s policy, the Merit Promotion process is for "filling vacancies through internal competition".
 The Merit Promotion process increases visibility of opportunities within TTS and creates an avenue for other competitive service federal employees to join TTS.